AzureCosmosDB/banking-multi-agent-workshop/python/workshop/Module-00.md

 ### Running the solution

-1. Navigate to the python folder of the project.
+1. Navigate to the python folder of the project (if you're not there already).
 2. Start the fastapi server.

     ```shell